got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 i switched to the 12, and dark adapted. this time i could see a glow around the stars without averted vision, the texture of light reminded me of the orion nebula, so i felt i was definitely seeing nebulosity on these stars. also when i slewed away from the pleiades the sky became a bit darker, and when coming back it became brighter again. i also saw the light delicate trail of stars southwest of the dipper of pleiades. i could tell most of them were just barely orange in color.

-but seeing nebulosity on meroppe is still difficult. maybe theres the faintest thinnest light around it. i switched to the 9 to cut out more light pollution, and after a few moments i felt i was really seeing a paper thin glow stretching some few arc minutes around it. or its my imagination...
+but seeing nebulosity on meroppe is still difficult. maybe theres the faintest thinnest light around it. i switched to the 9 to cut out more light pollution, and after a few moments i felt i was seeing a paper thin glow stretching some few arc minutes around it. or its my imagination...

 also while on pleiades i unintentionally caught in the view three satellites and even a plane. the plane was a jumpscare, looked like an ominous v shape of lights pass through, i thought it was a satellite constellation at first.